adhearsion/adhearsion-asterisk/README.md

 Install
 -------

-Add `ahn-asterisk` to your Adhearsion app's Gemfile.
+Add `adhearsion-asterisk` to your Adhearsion app's Gemfile.

 Examples
 --------